-The operation of construction equipment would result in slight and temporary increases in particulate matter in the immediate area of where the construction equipment would be operating.
+The operation of construction equipment would result in slight and temporary increases in particulate matter in the immediate area of where the construction equipment was operating.
 The increase in particulate matter would stem from equipment exhaust and dust generated from the movement of the construction equipment.
-Best Management Practices, such as avoiding idling construction equipment when not immediately needed and wetting or otherwise preparing the construction site prior to and during construction-related increases in particulate matter would cease upon completion of the proposed alteration and no long-term adverse air quality impacts would occur.
-As such, with the implementation of BMPs, the minor input of particulate matter to the environment generated during construction of the categorically permitted Section 408 alterations would not be considered significant as no NAAQS for criteria pollutants would be exceeded.
+Best Management Practices, such as avoiding idling construction equipment when not immediately needed and wetting or otherwise preparing the construction site prior to and during construction activities, would be implemented to reduce dust and adverse air quality impacts.
+The construction-related increases in particulate matter would cease upon completion of the proposed alteration and no long-term adverse air quality impacts would occur.
+As such, with the implementation of BMPs, the minor input of particulate matter to the environment generated during construction of the categorically permitted Section 408 alterations would not be considered significant as no NAAQS for criteria pollutants, including lead, would be exceeded.